-Budyko (1969) presented an energy balance model that is particularly tractable analytically, propos ing a very simple parameterization for the divergence of the poleward heat flux:
+Budyko (1969) presented an energy balance model that is particularly tractable analytically, proposing a very simple parameterization for the divergence of the poleward heat flux:

-$$\nabla \cdot \vec{F} = C(T - \overline{T}),\tag{6}$$
+$$\nabla \cdot \mathbf{F} = C(T - \overline{T}). \tag{6}$$

-where the overbar denotes the global mean.
-Thus there is a divergence of heat flux if the local temperature is higher than the global mean, and convergence of heat flux if it is lower.
+Thus, there is a divergence of heat flux if the local temperature is higher than the global mean and convergence of heat flux if it is lower.
 The higher the value of C, the more efficiently heat is redistributed on the planet.
-Sellers (1969) also parameterized heat flux in this way, but included extra model complexities that are unnecessary for present purposes.
+Sellers (1969) also parameterized heat flux in this way but included extra model complexities that are unnecessary for present purposes.